Vyral/base-template/_posts/2019-12-05-three-things-i-want-to-tell-you-before-the-end-of-2019.md

 Thanksgiving has passed, and we’re in the winter doldrums. **If you’re thinking about selling in the spring, now is the time to get your ducks in a row to hit the ground running in 2020.** We’re still seeing good activity in certain price points and areas.
 Reach out if you want some more information about what’s going on in your neighborhood.

 Second, I want to thank all of you who came out to our client appreciation day.
-We had a blast seeing all of you, loved getting to dress up, and loved giving out all those pies. **If you couldn’t make it this year, make sure you mark it on your calendars next year\!**
+We had a blast seeing all of you, loved getting to dress up, and enjoyed giving out all those pies. **If you couldn’t make it this year, make sure you mark it on your calendars next year\!**

 {% include pullquote.html %}

 Finally, I just got back from the city where I had a great meeting with Ryan Serhant from Million Dollar Listing.
 We spent some time talking about real estate and marketing, and he’s just an amazing, humble guy. **I’ve got some great ideas that I’m going to bring back to my business.**

 Christmas is almost here and it has come to my attention that a lot of people are struggling.
 We never know what people have going on in their lives, but I see it all the time.
-In the spirit of giving back this year, I **want you to know if you or someone you know is going through a hardship like an illness or divorce and that’s forcing you to sell your house, I will sell the house for free for one of you.** How’s that for a Christmas gift?
+In the spirit of giving back this year, **I want you to know if you or someone you know is going through a hardship like an illness or divorce and that’s forcing you to sell your house, I will sell the house for free for one of you.** How’s that for a Christmas gift?

 If you have any questions for me about the market or about real estate in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you.